bishoybassem/k8s-rpi/README.md

 # Kubernetes on Raspberry Pi
 The aim of this project is to explore the installation process of Kubernetes, understand its components and how they interact together.
-The setup is based on the official [documentation](https://kubernetes.io/docs/setup/scratch) for setting up a cluster from scratch.
+The setup is based on the official [documentation](https://v1-12.docs.kubernetes.io/docs/setup/scratch/) for setting up a cluster from scratch (without kubeadm).
 Moreover, Ansible is used to automate the installation steps.
 Finally, this setup is intended for testing and experimenting purposes only.

 ![screen1](pis.jpg)